diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us002/Readme.md

-# US006 - As a GPV I want to register a vehicle
+# US002 - As an GRH I want to register a profession

 [Requirements Engineering](01.requirements-engineering/Readme.md)